 Cherry Point has been a targeted route for increased exports of crude oil, tar sands, and fracked gas for decades.
 Lummi Nation and our community blocked the would-be largest coal export terminal in North America in 2016.
+The coal terminal and moratorium have been fierce local political issues with significant electoral spending by both advocates and opponents in elections in 2013, 2015, 2017 and 2019.
 Now, we have a chance to protect this special place while investing in good-paying jobs that reduce pollution and move us towards a clean energy future.

 The home stretch for strengthening standards on polluting industries

 Oil companies have largely gotten a free pass in Whatcom County for over 60 years, getting major permits for polluting projects approved with inadequate environmental review — putting our communities and waterways at risk of dangerous oil spills and train explosions.
-After years of public pressure, the County Council is considering amendments to existing law that would raise standards for fossil fuel projects in the Cherry Point industrial zone.
-We’re on a short timeline between now and early 2020.
-It’s time Whatcom County started embracing its right and duty to protect public safety and the environment by setting reasonable standards for industry at Cherry Point — and it’s critical for the community (you!) to get involved!
+After years of public pressure, the County Council is set to pass amendments to existing law that would raise standards for fossil fuel projects in the Cherry Point industrial zone.
+Whatcom County has embraced its right and duty to protect public safety and the environment by setting reasonable standards for industry at Cherry Point — and it’s critical for the community (you!) to get involved!
 Receive updates and ways to take action from our e-newsletters.

 - Cherry Point is a targeted route for increased tar sands, oil, and gas shipment from Canada.

-- Prohibit new coal, oil or gas transshipment facilities,
+- Prohibit new fossil fuel transshipment facilities, coal plants, and piers.

 - Conditionally permit expansions of existing refineries and terminals.

 - Bolster environmental review standards for new projects at existing industries.